aceiny/dz_artisan/README.md

 ## About

 DZ-Artisan is a platform connecting skilled artisans (plumbers, electricians, carpenters, etc.) with clients, enabling quick access to qualified professionals for various services.
+This project was made with typescript , nest.js and without orm using sql raw queries

 ## Database schema